Lecture notes on duality and interpolation spaces: Calderón's theorem about duals of complex interpolation spaces

-\begin{remark} We have already indicated that (\ref{rffr}) (and therefore also (\ref{udam} )) also holds for much more general functions $\psi $.
-In particular the condition $\psi (1)=\psi (e^{i2\pi \theta })=0$ is completely unnecessary and it is almost embarrassing to impose it.
-However the proof of (\ref{rffr} ) without imposing this condition would not have the great convenience of using the proof of Lemma \ref{gie}. \end{remark}
+\begin{rem} We have already indicated that (\ref{rffr}) (and therefore also (\ref{udam})) also holds for much more general functions $\psi$.
+In particular the condition $\psi(1)=\psi(e^{i2\pi\theta})=0$ is completely unnecessary and it is almost embarrassing to impose it.
+However the proof of (\ref{rffr}) without imposing this condition would not have the great convenience of using the proof of Lemma \ref{gie}. \end{rem}